CyberMiles/community-vote/content/posts/20190826-block-reward-en.md

 The CyberMiles Foundation will take a snapshot of all CMT addresses on 8 PM, August 27 (PDT).
 Exchange addresses can't participate in the vote.
 Please make sure your CMTs are kept in you CMT Wallet before the snapshot.

-This community vote will start on 7 PM, August 28，and end on 7 PM, August 2nd(PDT).
+This community vote will start on 7 PM, August 28，and end on 7 PM, September 2nd(PDT).
 You can scan a QR code or open the Community Vote DApp in CyberMiles App to vote.

 [![](/posts/20190826-buttonen-02.png)](http://cmtvote.codeislaw.co/vote.html?contract=0xb6081c86788bf27acf99f62f41644f0d7afc0769)